 What we do at Woodland Grange

-- Walk to school week – every year we encourage as many pupils in 'walk to school week' organised by
+- Walk to school week – every year we encourage as many pupils in 'walk to school week' and promote sustainable travel in school.

 - Remind children when going out of school (Forest school, swimming or school trips).

 - JRSO – each year we appoint Junior Road Safety Officers in school.
 They help to encourage all pupils to stay safe around school.
-They link to the Leicestershire County Council scheme to encourage school-age children to be safe.
+They link to the Leicestershire County Council scheme to encourage school-age children to be safe on the roads.

 - We also work with the 'Choose how you move' team at County Hall.
 The team link with us to promote sustainable travel and support us in many ways.

 - Cycle proficiency – we want all pupils to feel safe when cycling or scooting.
-We encourage pupils to seek training in ‘bikeability’.
+We offer pupils ‘bikeability’ training (either from LCC or within school).
+75% of Year 6 pupils were trained in Autumn 2019.

 - Parking at school (including the school car park) – we know that the majority of our parents are safe and considerate when parking in or near school.
-We highlight any improper parking in our school newsletter.
-We remind all parents to consider local residents when parking outside of school especially when using our school car park.
+We highlight any improper parking in our school newsletter and regularly remind all parents to consider local residents when parking outside of school.